vfillis/out-of-area-placements/analysis/README.md

 ## Inappropriate Out of Area Placements in England

-I analysed inappropriate Out of Area Placements active at the end of the month, days, costs, and receiving organisations in England using R. You can find the markdown [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-England.Rmd).
+I analysed inappropriate Out of Area Placements active at the end of the month, days, costs, and receiving organisations in England using R. The markdown can be found [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-England.Rmd).

 ## Inappropriate Out of Area Placements in the top five trusts

-I analysed inappropriate Out of Area Placements days and costs in the top five trusts using R. You can find the markdown [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-top-trusts.Rmd).
+I analysed inappropriate Out of Area Placements days and costs in the top five trusts using R. I didn't base comparisons between the trusts on inappropriate Out of Area Placements that were active at the end of the month as they are subject to rounding.
+This means the number of active OAPs each month ranges in an interval of -2 and +2.
+These rounding differences could result in a different order of trusts.

+The markdown can be found [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-top-trusts.Rmd).

 ## Inappropriate Out of Area Placements in Birmingham and Solihull Mental Health NHS Foundation Trust

-I analysed inappropriate Out of Area Placements days and costs in Birmingham and Solihull Mental Health NHS Foundation Trust using R. You can find the markdown [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-Birmingham.Rmd).
+I analysed inappropriate Out of Area Placements days and costs in Birmingham and Solihull Mental Health NHS Foundation Trust using R.

+The markdown can be found [here](https://github.com/vfillis/out-of-area-placements/blob/main/analysis/OAPs-Birmingham.Rmd).

 ## Change in the top five trusts over the past four years